 Lynn Denton, LCSW, joined the staff at Family Service Center in 2014.
 Ms. Denton received her Masters in Social Work from the Jane Addams College of Social Work, UIC, with a concentration in School Social Work.
 Ms. Denton works with individuals and families on coping with life events such as divorce, illness, relocation and job-related stress.
 Ms. Denton is also on staff with the Theraplay Institute as a school focused consultant.

 Heather Freed, LSW, joined the staff of Family Service Center in 2013.
-Ms. Steward received her B.A. in Psychology and Communications from Lake Forest College and her MSW from Loyola University Chicago, specializing in adolescents and schools.
-Ms. Steward's areas of expertise include adolescents, young adults, families and school systems, dealing with mood and anxiety disorders, using dialectical behavioral therapy.
-Ms. Steward is further involved in community outreach, education and training, as well as crisis intervention.
+Ms. Freed received her B.A. in Psychology and Communications from Lake Forest College and her MSW from Loyola University Chicago, specializing in adolescents and schools.
+Ms. Freed's areas of expertise include adolescents, young adults, families and school systems, dealing with mood and anxiety disorders, using dialectical behavioral therapy.
+Ms. Freed is further involved in community outreach, education and training, as well as crisis intervention.

 Sari Glazebrook, MSW, Type 73, CADC, joined the staff at Family Service Center in 2014.
 Ms. Glazebrook received her Masters in Social Work at Loyola University Chicago and her B.A. from the University of Iowa.
 Ms. Glazebrook has over fifteen years of clinical professional experience working with adolescents and families.
 Ms. Glazebroook specializes in addictions support, versed in intake, assessment, and discharge planning.